MaikoTan/randamu/README.md

-# Random HTML Wallpaper
+# Randamu

-A simple python script to serve a website with random images.
+A simple python script to serve a webpage with random images, which can be used as wallpaper.

 ## Supported Services